S^1-equivariant contact homology for hypertight contact forms: Computations in the autonomous case

 \item{(ii)} If $\alpha$ and $\beta$ are distinct Reeb orbits with $\beta$ good, then\footnote{See \S\ref{sec:cchintro} for the notation $\delta$ and $\kappa$.}

 \item{(iii)} If $\alpha$ and $\beta$ are distinct Reeb orbits with $\alpha$ good, then

 \end{description} \end{description} \end{proposition}

-\begin{proof} (a) Note that we cannot apply Proposition~\ref{prop:cascadekey}(a) directly, because we do not know that the constant $S^1$-family $\J=\{J\}$ is sufficiently generic for this proposition to be applicable.
-Instead we argue more directly.
+\begin{proof} (a) Note that we cannot apply Proposition~\ref{prop:cascadekey}(a) directly, because we are not assuming all the transversality conditions (for example regarding three-dimensional moduli spaces) for this proposition to be applicable.
+Instead we argue more explicitly.

 By part (a) of Definition~\ref{def:admissible}, if $(u_1,\ldots,u_k)$ is a cascade, then each $u_i$ is in a moduli space $\M_d^\J$ with $d\ge 1$.
 It follows that the cascade moduli spaces $\M^\ca_0\left(\widetilde{\alpha},\widetilde{\beta}\right)$ for $\alpha\neq\beta$ are described simply as follows: